petersonben50/Everglades/code/2018_analysis_assembly/methanogenesis/methanogenesis_analysis.md

 It looked pretty good, so I decided to go ahead with a RAxML run to generate a nicer tree.
 First, I masked any residues points with >50% gaps in Geneious, then exported this file.
 I uploaded that to GLBRC and generated a tree using RAxML.

+I then downloaded this tree onto my local computer and generated a tree object from it.
+I added a heatmap to show the distribution of abundance over the phylogenetic groups.